TornOne/League-Client-Automation/README.md

 The possible rank values are: `unranked`, `iron`, `bronze`, `silver`, `gold`, `platinum`, `diamond`, `master`, `grandmaster`, `challenger`, `all`, `gold_plus`, `platinum_plus`, `diamond_plus`, `d2_plus`, `master_plus`.
 There is no guarantee that all ranks will have sufficient data for the optimal functioning of the program, especially after a new patch has recently been released.
 I would personally recommend using the defaults, or using "all", or one of the "plus" ranks up to diamond.
 * `banSuggestions`: An integer value.
 Will show the specified number of ban suggestions at the beginning of a Draft lobby for both all lanes, and the lane you are playing.
 Setting it to 0 will disable this feature.
+* `maxItemSets`: An integer value.
+Will use up to this many item set slots for automatic item sets.
+The rest are left for manual item sets.
+Up to ~100 item set slots are available overall.